-Mathada and material for containment and cleaning ur
+Methods and material for containment and cleaning up

-Methods and material for containment and cleaning up Minor Spills Remove all ignition sources.
+methods and material for containment and cleaning up Minor Spills Remove all ignition sources.
 Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
 Contain and absorb small quantities with vermiculite or other absorbent material.
 Wipe up.
 Collect residues in a flammable waste container.
 Drains for storage or use areas should have retention basins for pH adjustments and dilution of spills before discharge or disposal of material.
 Check regularly for spills and leaks.
-Major Spills DO NOT touch the spill material Clear area of personnel and move upwind.
+Major Spills Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
-May be violently or explosively reactive.
-Wear breathing apparatus plus protective gloves.
+Wear full body protective clothing with breathing apparatus.
 Prevent, by any means available, spillage from entering drains or water course.
 No smoking, naked lights or ignition sources.
-Increase ventilation.
-Stop leak if safe to do so.